kylemclaren/mongo-transporter/README.md

 ## Deploy!

+[![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/kylemclaren/mongo-transporter)

-Click the button below to deploy a new app instance, add your config/environment variables in the Heroku dashboard and click "Launch App".
+Click the deploy button to launch a new app instance, add your config/environment variables in the Heroku dashboard and click "Launch App".
 This will create a new Heroku app.
 You will need to scale manually to one worker dyno via the dashboard or the command line (worker dynos do not scale automatically when deploying): `heroku ps:scale worker=1`

-[![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/kylemclaren/mongo-transporter)

 ## Config vars